Andys-Personal-Porfolio/reptiles-everywhere/README.md

 - Andy Tom (GitHub: [attom2](https://github.com/attom2))

 ## Abstract
-This educational reading application act as an interactive library.
+This children's educational reading application acts as an interactive library.
 Users are able to select a book from a number of different categories, all large font and pictures included.

 Catered towards young children interested in reptiles, easy to use, bright colors, and interesting content.